cswertz/lerndorf/README.md

 During development, back and front-end are run independently from one another on two different ports.
 This is obviously not what you want for production.

 ### Building the client
-To prepare for production change to the client and build the production bundle:
+To prepare for production run the build script from the root directory of the project:
 ```
-cd client
-yarn run build
+    npm run build
 ```

 > Be aware that building is very resource intensive, your machine should at least have 8GB of RAM.

-Once the build is done, you can find it in *client/build*, the contents of this folder needs to be served by the server.
-To do so, simply copy the content of *client/build* to *server/server/public* and start the server as usual.
+This step will copy the bundled frontend to the static directory of the server from where it will be served.

 ### Starting the server
 By default when starting the server, the development environment is used and the server is running on port 3000.